 SECOND ORDER OF BUSINESS Approval of the Agenda

 Add 6C District Records Policy

-A resident wondered about a letter from District Manager Teague in the Agenda.
-He mentioned three points, and he was informed that they will be discussed in the meeting.
+Supervisor Teckorius questioned the summary letter from District Manager Teague in the Agenda Packet.
+He mentioned three issues, and he was informed that they will be discussed in the regular meeting.

 On MOTION by Supervisor Geltner, seconded by Supervisor Canoura, with all in favor, the Board accepted the Agenda, as amended.

 THIRD ORDER OF BUSINESS Audience Comments on Agenda Items (3 minutes on Agenda Items)